Main campus of the Georgia Institute of Technology: Tech Green

 Tech Green as viewed from Clough Commons.
 The Student Center and Kessler Campanile can be seen in the background, with Tech Walkway visible to the left.

 Tech Walkway as viewed from the Student Center, with the Library in the background.

 Tech Green is a 3.2 acre green space located on Central Campus, bordered by Clough Commons to the east and Tech Walkway to the south.
 The Student Center and Kessler Campanile are located to the southwest of the space.
 Directly underneath Tech Green lies a 1.4 million gallon cistern system.
 According to the Georgia Tech Arboretum, as of 2016 there were 949 trees located on Tech Green, with a canopy cover of over 33,000 square feet.
 Tech Walkway, formerly known as and often still referred to as Skiles Walkway, cuts through a part of Tech Green and connects the Student Center to several academic buildings, such as the CULC and Library.
 The walkway serves as a popular venue for canvassers of various student groups.

+Transportation

+Georgia Tech's main campus is accessible via car using the Downtown Connector.
+The campus is also accessible via Midtown station and North Avenue station on the MARTA rail system.
+Tech operates its own bus system known as the Stinger.